gajus/surgeon/README.md

 ```

-## Errors
+## Error handling

-You can catch errors thrown by Surgeon and use `instanceof` operator to determine the error type.
+There are many errors that Surgeon can throw.
+Use `instanceof` operator to determine the error type.

 |Name|Description|
 |---|---|